Online Gaming & Entertainment Law

 Extra Caution Required in Mobile Advertising as New Jersey DGE Releases Guidance for Affiliate Marketers

 Today, the New Jersey Office of the Attorney General, Department of Law and Public Safety, Division of Gaming Enforcement (“DGE”) released additional guidance for affiliate marketing companies working with state online gaming operators.
-The full text of the letter can be viewed here.
-This guidance comes only weeks after the DGE issued warning letters to affiliate… Read More
+This guidance comes only weeks after the DGE issued warning letters to affiliate marketers who advertised unregulated online gaming websites in conjunction… Read More

 Introduced as “S 6913” on March 29, 2014, New York’s online poker bill will allow for poker only, both cash and tournament play.
 The bill allows New York to enter into liquidity-sharing arrangements with other states.
 As of now, the bill authorizes 10 online poker licenses that are good for 10 years.
 The licensing fee… Read More

 In a recent case in the U.S. District Court for the Eastern District of Missouri, the district court held that the plaintiff’s Telephone Consumer Protection Act (“TCPA”) claim should be dismissed.
 The court ruled that the plaintiff gave prior express consent when she agreed to the terms of her health insurance plan, which stated that… Read More

 Online gambiling is up and running in New Jersey and it’s off to a strong start, providing a welcome shot in the arm for ailing Atlantic City.
 Lawyer Sarah Coffey offers some early analysis.
 Gambling-Insider-State-of-Opportunity

 Jeff Ifrah and Sarah Coffey of Ifrah Law explain everything you need to know about the New Jersey iGaming regulations.
 Gaming-Intelligence-The-Law-According-to-NJ